 Key takeaways:

-- A simple six-step process keeps CX measurement manageable by mapping the customer journey, choosing metrics, gathering feedback, and reviewing results in a clear dashboard.
+- A simple six-step process makes measuring customer experience easier by mapping the customer journey, tracking feedback, and reviewing customer data in one place.

 But before we jump into the details, let’s first get to the basics.